splitkb/kyria/3D Printed Case/README.md

 - 14 of M2 tapered heat-set inserts *(the ones used in the example photos below [Link](https://www.mcmaster.com/94180A312))*
 - 2 x switch plates

 This case is designed to work with the same sized plate as the one in the "Plate Case".
-A STL to 3D print a plate is provided in the case files, but a laser cut metal or acryllic plate can also be used.
+A STL to 3D print a plate is provided in the case files, but a laser cut metal or acrylic plate can also be used (for this, use the "switch_plate.svg" or "switch_plate.dxf" files).

 ## Assembly
 - Heat-set inserts should be slowly pressed into each "pillar" with the tip of a soldering iron set at the same temperature as your 3D printer nozzle temperature.
 - Plate/PCB are mounted to the case body with screws going through both Plate and PCB, tightening onto the top of the switch plate to hold it firmly into the case.

 **Screws should be firm but not overtightened**